nenord/sara-treasure-hunt/README.md

 This is a silly family game build for my daughter.
 Click ‘How to play’ on the start page to see instructions.

-Deployed as a statis app using Dokku running on Google Cloud VM.
+Deployed as a statisc app using Dokku running on Google Cloud VM.

 See it in action: http://hunt.nenoapps.tk/